The second part of a three-part essay based on the talk I gave at Smashing Conference.

 - Stuff: Chairs, desks, phones, pictures; appliances, lamps, hairbrushes, basically all the things that frequently get moved around.

 Our basic argument is that there isn’t any such thing as a building.
 A building properly conceived is several layers of longevity of built components.

 We can view a design system in a similar way.
 At its core, a set of guiding principles provide the foundations upon which everything else follows.
 If conceived with care, while open to periodic amendment, these should remain largely unchanged.
 The next layer makes these principles applicable, offering guidance to different practitioners.
-Given the time and cost involved in their development, these are likely to have a decent shelf life.
+Given the time and cost involved in their creation these will have a decent shelf life.
 The penultimate layer concerns tooling, and its here that fashion and current practice will inform outcomes.
-At the surface, products borne of this system will change frequently as they are adapted (tweaked, edited, hacked) to meet the everyday needs of customers.
+At the surface, the products borne of a system will change frequently as they are adapted (tweaked, edited, adapted) to meet the everyday needs of customers.

-Returning to the original question – what is a design system – maybe there is no such thing, just layers of longevity comprised of agreed conventions and tooling.
+So, in answer to the original question – what is a design system – perhaps there is no such thing, just layers of longevity comprised of agreed conventions and tooling.